Jayleelwj/IntroToLLM/README.md

 # IntroToLLM

-Here are slides for introduction of LLM and its applications.
+Here are slides for the introduction of LLM and its applications in daily work.